Smart Health Web

 • Graves’ Ophthalmopathy Open Popup Dialog

-About 30 percent of people with [Graves’ disease] show some signs and symptoms of Graves’ ophthalmopathy.
-In Graves’ ophthalmopathy, inflammation.
-And also, other immune system events affect the muscles and other tissues around the eyes.
-Signs and symptoms may include:
+About 30 percent of people with Graves’ disease show some signs and symptoms of Graves’ ophthalmopathy.
+Also, other immune system proceedings touch the muscles and other tissues around the eyes.
+Signs and symptoms may comprise:

 • Bulging eyes